anonymouskeyboard47/Tripodmaps/README.md

 ... not finished.

-..PLOTS shapefile needs to be added
+..upload of PLOTS shapefiles - needs to be tested before upload